cjdutoit/Attrify/Documentation/InvisibleApi/README.md

 Acknowledgements
 ----------------
-This version of the Invisible API is inspired by the work of `Hassan Habib`.
+This version of the Invisible API is inspired by the work of [Hassan Habib](https://github.com/hassanhabib).
 His original implementation, [InvisibleApi](https://github.com/hassanhabib/invisibleapi), served as the foundation for this adaptation.

 You can find the original code and more details here: